-To apply to QCAT complete Form 2 Application for Minor Civil Dispute - Residential Tenancy Dispute.
-This form is available from your local courthouse or QCAT at www.qcat.qld.gov.au.
+To apply to the Tribunal you will need to complete a Form 2 Application for Minor Civil Dispute - Residential Tenancy Dispute.
+This form is available from your local courthouse or at www.qcat.qld.gov.au

 On the application form you are the applicant.
 Your first respondent is the agent or lessor who listed you.
-Include the database operator (eg: TICA) as your second respondent.
-Naming both parties ensures QCAT will notify them of any order to remove your listing.
+You should also include the database operator (eg: TICA) as your second respondent.
+Naming both parties ensures the Tribunal will notify them of any order to remove your listing.

-Your application must state the section of the Act you are applying under, and the orders you want the Tribunal to make.
-You will need to attach a copy of your listing and evidence to support your request for removal; for example evidence showing a debt has been paid, or a statement explaining why the listing is unlawful or unjust.

-Lodge copies of your completed QCAT application at the Magistrates Court closest to the rental premises, or at the QCAT Registry at 259 Queen Street Brisbane (or mail to GPO Box 1639 Brisbane 4001).
+Your application must state the section of the Act you are applying under and the orders you want the Tribunal to make.
+You will need to attach a copy of your listing and evidence to support your request for removal, for example evidence showing a debt has been paid, or a statement explaining why the listing is unlawful or unjust.
+You then lodge copies of your completed Tribunal application at the Magistrates Court closest to the rental premises, or at the Tribunal Registry in Brisbane.

-When you lodge your QCAT application you will need to pay a filing fee.
+When you lodge your Tribunal application you will need to pay a filing fee.
 Your application can request the respondent compensate you for this fee, especially if the listing was unlawful.
 If you are on a low income you can use a QCAT Form 49 to request a waiver of the filing fee due to your financial hardship.

-QCAT will send you a letter to notify you of the date, time and location of your hearing.
-QCAT will also send a notice of the hearing and copies of your application to the respondents.
+The Tribunal will send you a letter to notify you of the date, time and location of your hearing.
+The Tribunal will also send a notice of the hearing and copies of your application to the respondents.